ZackHarrington/PCB-Projects/README.md

 This repository holds all my personal Autodesk Eagle (now Fusion 360) projects and libraries

 __Projects:__
-- Billy Bass Board: 	A board to convert or 'hack' a Big Mouth Billy Bass into an IoT device
+- Billy Bass Board: 	A board to convert or 'hack' a Big Mouth Billy Bass into an IoT device - in progress
 - Christmas Snow Globe:	A board using an ATtiny85 as a 6-hour timer IC in a custom snow globe - made as a gift
-- Photo Video Frame:	A board to display and cycle through images and videos on a SD card - in progress
 - LED Test Board:	A simple board for testing any combination of LED, resistor, and power source
 - USB UART Board:	Two small boards for programming ESP32 modules, each for a different USB-to-UART IC